CarolineDelva/ETL-Team-Project/README.md

 ### TRANSFORM:
 ##### Cleaning UK Girls & Boys DataSets
--Imported the data sets as CSV
+- Imported the data sets as CSV
 - Created a dataframe
 - To get rid of empty columns, selected the desired columns by making a copy of the dataframe and calling the columns
 - Used lower case titles in order to match the Postgres tables by using a .rename function